Extinct species in the recent times and causes of Extinction

 The native habitat of the passenger pigeon was North America, There were more than a billion (1000 million) birds in 1850, and the last member of its species died in one of the zoos in 1914.

 The extinction of the passenger pigeon is due to cutting the oak, and the beech trees, where they were used to build its nests, and it is due to the mass hunting of the birds, and the weak rates of the reproduction, where its female lays only one egg each spring.

-The Quagga is mammal which is considered the midway between the horse and the zebra.
-The last member of its species was killed in South Africa 1883.
-Its extinction was due to the continuous hunting, The golden frog had disappeared since 1989, and had not been seen since that time.
+The Quagga is a mammal that is considered the midway between the horse and the zebra.
+The last member of its species was killed in South Africa in 1883.
+Its extinction was due to continuous hunting, The golden frog had disappeared since 1989, and had not been seen since that time.